 BLE allows the vending machine to leverage a consumer’s smartphone data connection (rather than a cellular connection in the machine) to settle a purchase transaction.
 BLE solutions are very inexpensive to put in a vending machine making them a viable option.
 And Apple is putting its brand behind iBeacon, which allows a mobile device to communicate with another device and is based on BLE technology.

 Adding money to a mobile device can be a concern if the device is lost or stolen, whether is uses NFC or BLE technologies.
 Therefore, it is important to protect the payment option with a PIN known only to the user.

 Bringing down fees

 One massive benefit to vending operators is that competition between new mobile wallets and the existing associations will drive fees down.
 At the same time, telemetry fees continue to go down, so it is becoming more feasible to equip most of your machines with cashless/telemetry.

-The future is difficult to predict, but here are some theories.
+The future is difficult to predict, but I have some theories.
 EMV is likely to be coming to the U.S. in the next 12 to 18 months.
-Long term, payments using BLE and smartphones are going to likely become the new standard — but the timeline for this would be hard to anticipate.
+It is my bet that, long term, payments using BLE and smartphones are going to become the new standard – but the timeline for this would be hard to anticipate.
 What operators can do now is be ready.
 If you are installing cashless readers, include ones with NFC if the incremental cost is low.
 Also, new devices that include BLE are a good hedge on what the future may hold.
 And don’t forget to tell your locations about these extra payment options you offer and explain that confirming their data is secure is important to you.